-The Visual Arts Center (VAC) is a 13,000 square-foot gallery space situated in the College of Fine Arts at The University of Texas at Austin.
+The Visual Arts Center (VAC) is a 13,000 square-foot gallery situated in the College of Fine Arts at The University of Texas at Austin.
 Our mission is to provide a platform for artists, curators, and educators to experiment, test ideas, and take risks.
 Through our exhibitions and public programs, we aim to spark generative conversations about art and contemporary society.
+We believe art has the potential to unite, inform, and inspire us to take action toward creating a more just world.
 The VAC is always free and open to the public.

 We acknowledge and pay our respects to the Carrizo & Comecrudo, Coahuiltecan, Caddo, Tonkawa, Comanche, Lipan Apache, Alabama-Coushatta, Kickapoo, and Tigua Pueblo, on whose ancestral lands these galleries are located.
 We also acknowledge and welcome all American Indian and Indigenous Peoples and communities who are from or have become a part of these lands in Central Texas.
 We are committed to remembering how we are connected through the land on which our space now stands, and to amplifying the voices and work of artists who remind us of these connections.
 We resolve to maintain open dialogue with, and mutual respect toward, all American Indian and Indigenous Peoples and communities now and into the future.

 Department of Art and Art History

 Founded in 2010, the Visual Arts Center (VAC) is an exhibition space located in the Art Building at The University of Texas at Austin.
 The VAC organizes exhibitions and public programs throughout the academic year, and is the site for graduating student exhibitions each spring.
 Within its five distinct gallery spaces, the VAC hosts artists-in-residence as well as other solo and group exhibitions.